MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/setup/Installing-PowerShell-Core-on-Linux.md

 ## Kali

 > [!NOTE]
-> Kali support is experimental.
+> Kali support is not currently working.
+Please use the [Snap package][snap] instead.

 ### Installation